cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 > Note: The `.` character typically means all in Git.
 > {: .notice--primary}

-`git add .` does in fact **not** add all local changes! (by the way that is not "one command") Adding to the confusion, the command's options have changed after Git version 2.0.
+`git add .` does, in fact, **not** add all local changes! (by the way that is not "one command") Adding to the confusion, the command's options have changed after Git version 2.0.

-**Knowing the different options for the `git add` command allows you create smaller and more concise commits.**
+**Knowing the different options for the `git add` command allows you to create smaller and more concise commits.**

 Since the [documentation](https://git-scm.com/docs/git-add) can be pretty hard to read I decided to write this article to fully explain all the different options for the add command.
-Hopefully this will clear things up!
+Hopefully, this will clear things up!

 ## What is `git add`?